perch1nka/perch1nka/README.md

 - 👋 Hi, I’m @perch1nka
-- 👀 I’m interested in games,web coding,to become Senior Web Development
+- 👀 I’m interested in games,web coding,to become Senior Web Developer
 - 🌱 I’m currently learning html/css
 - 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ...
+- 📫 How to reach me ... twitter @perchinka15

 <!---
 perch1nka/perch1nka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.